koenderks/jfa/README.md

 `evaluation(sample = NULL, bookValues = NULL, auditValues = NULL, confidence = 0.95, dataType = "sample", sampleSize = NULL, sumErrors = NULL, method = "binomial", materiality = NULL, N = NULL, rohrbachDelta = 2.7)`

-### The Audit Sampling Workflow
+### Example

+Below is an example of how `jfa` may be used to facilitate the audit sampling workflow.
+The objective of this audit is to give a statement that, when 2.5 percent errors are found in the population of N = 1000, the auditor can state with 95 percent confidence that the misstatement in the population is lower than the materiality of 5 percent.
+In addition, the auditor has used the audit risk model to identify the inherent risk as 100 percent and the control risk as 60 percent.
+The auditor captures this information in the prior distribution and evaluates the population using the posterior distribution.

 ```
 library(jfa)
 set.seed(1)

 # Generate some audit data (N = 1000).
 population <- data.frame(ID = sample(1000:100000, size = 1000, replace = FALSE),
                          bookValue = runif(n = 1000, min = 100, max = 500))

-# Specify materiality, confidence, and expected errors.
+# Specify the materiality, confidence, and expected errors.
-materiality <- 0.05
+materiality   <- 0.05   # 5%
-confidence <- 0.95
+confidence    <- 0.95   # 95%
-expectedError <- 0.025
+expectedError <- 0.025  # 2.5%

-# Create a prior on the assessments of inherent risk (100%) and control risk (60%).
+# Specify the inherent risk (ir) and control risk (cr).
-ir <- 1
+ir <- 1     # 100%
-cr <- 0.6
+cr <- 0.6   # 60%

-# Create a beta prior distribution according to the Audit Risk Model (arm).
+# Create a beta prior distribution according to the Audit Risk Model (arm) and a binomial likelihood.
 prior <- auditPrior(materiality = materiality, confidence = confidence,
                     method = "arm", ir = ir, cr = cr,
                     expectedError = expectedError, likelihood = "binomial")